NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 ### Create a topic branch

-Make sure your fork is updated before doing this
+Make sure your fork is updated before doing this:

 ```
 \workshops> git checkout master